MaliVai Washington

-MaliVai "Mal" Washington (/mælᵻˈviːə/ mal-ih-VEE-ə) (born June 20, 1969) is an American former professional tennis player.
+MaliVai "Mal" Washington (pronounced "Malivia", i.e. /mælᵻˈviːə/ mal-ih-VEE-ə; born June 20, 1969) is an American former professional tennis player.
 He reached the men's singles final at Wimbledon in 1996, won four ATP titles and achieved a career-high singles ranking of world No. 11 in October 1992.

 Family

 Washington began playing tennis aged five.
 Washington's younger sister, Mashona, is also a former top-50 professional tennis player.
 His younger brother, Mashiska, received All-America honors at Michigan State University, before joining the men's professional tour.
 MaliVai's older sister Michaela also played professionally.

 Amateur tennis

 As a high school senior, Washington was coached by former ATP Tour participant Victor Amaya.
 For two seasons, Washington played tennis for the University of Michigan and was the top ranked college player in the United States at the end of his sophomore season.
 He left college two years into his studies to pursue a professional tennis career.